flexiblepower/powermatcher-documentation/README.md

 The same mechanism is used in the PowerMatcher.  **The PowerMatcher core application provides the market mechanism for the determination of the market equilibrium, while the devices work as actors for demand and/or supply.** Each device, whether this is a washing maschine, windmill, or industrial turbine can express his willingness to consume or produce energy in the form of a bid (a demand or supply _relationship_).
 All bids come together in the market mechanism of the PowerMatcher and result in an equilibrium price.

-# A small thought exercise
+# A Van Gogh painting

 Try to picture a normal auction where a potential buyer would bid on an object e.g. someone bidding on a Van Gogh painting.
 This process would iterate a couple of times because the buyer does not want to 'show all his cards' in order to get the cheapest price possible.